 Raskullz Helmet Review – Results of our Testing

-In the end, while we certainly commend Raskullz for getting kids to wear their helmets, we find their lack of adjustability troublesome and, therefore, cannot recommend them.
-For those parents looking for a helmet in the $25 price range that their kids are willing to wear, take a look at Wipeout Helmets.
-With a dry-erase shell, 3 available sizes, multiple colors and only 2 to 3 centimeters of play in their smaller sizes, they offer a better fit as well as hours of changeable fun.
-Crazy Safety Helmets are also a great option as they have 3D designs like Raskullz, but they have a great internal adjust system to ensure a proper fit.
+For those parents who are looking for a helmet in the $25 price range that their kids are willing to wear, take a look Crazy Safety Helmets.
+They have 3D designs like Raskullz, but they have an internal adjust system to ensure a proper fit.